mogba/capital-gains/README.md

 Deno is a batteries-included runtime and greatly facilitate the project bootstrap.
 It prioritizes security by default, as no file, network or environment access is allowed unless explicity granted via flags, such as `--allow-read` and `--allow-net`.

 Furthermore, the standard library is very powerfull, providing built-in support for TypeScript, bundling, testing, formatting and linting.
-In alternative runtimes, many other libraries are required to make everything work, adding up to the app configuration's complexity.
+In alternative runtimes, many other libraries are required to make everything work, adding up to the app's size and configuration's complexity.

-Last, but not least, Deno enables the development, deployment and project management chores to be straightforward and one of the main reasons is that it removes head-aches like dependency management or manual version conflict resolution mess as seen in more generally used runtimes.
+Last, but not least, Deno enables the development, deployment and project management chores to be straightforward.
+One of the main reasons for this is that it removes head-aches like dependency management or manual version conflict resolution mess as seen in more generally used runtimes.

 ### Additional efforts